jhpyle/mTCP/README.md

 ### Configuring your applications

-The "terminfo" file, on its own, is not sufficient for all of your applications to work appropriately with the Telnet client.
+The "terminfo" file, on its own, is not sufficient for all of your Linux applications to work appropriately with the Telnet client.
 Many applications look at the `TERM` environment variable but bypass the "terminfo" system.
 You will need to edit the configuration files of your applications to get the most out of Telnet.